Monkey Gone to Heaven: Recording and production

 The band's parts were recorded at Downtown Recorders in Boston, Massachusetts.
 The string section of "Monkey Gone to Heaven" was recorded while Doolittle was being mixed at Carriage House Studios in Stamford, Connecticut.
 Gil Norton, the album's producer, was inspired to add a string section to the song after seeing Deal plucking the strings of a grand piano during recording.
 The production team, led by Norton, asked the studio owner John Montagnese to bring in string players for one evening session.
 The studio was often used for recording orchestral scores for B-movies such as Missing in Action (1984) and Silver Bullet (1985).
 Montagnese hired four classical musicians from a local orchestra for the recording, with the session taking place on the afternoon of December 4, 1988.

 Arthur Fiacco, a cellist, arrived at Carriage House first.
 He was dressed in formal black and white attire, having traveled from an afternoon concert.
 Fiacco was surprised to find there were no scores written for the musicians to play; he then wrote a part based on riffs Francis had shown him.
 The violinists, Corinne Metter and Karen Karlsrud, also followed the directions of Francis and Norton.
-Another cellist, Ann Rorich, credited on the album and single, was sent home; according to Fiacco he doubled her parts.
+Ann Rorich was also credited for cello on the album and single, but Fiacco said he sent her home and performed all cello parts himself.

 Release and music video

 "Monkey Gone to Heaven", the first single from Doolittle, was released to radio stations for rotation in April 1989 in the United States.
 The single reached number five on the US Modern Rock Tracks chart, with the help of Elektra Records' marketing.
-In the United Kingdom, "Monkey Gone to Heaven" was released on March 20, 1989, and spent three weeks in the UK chart, debuting at number 60.
+In the United Kingdom, "Monkey Gone to Heaven" was released on March 27, 1989, and spent three weeks in the UK chart, debuting at number 60.

 The music video, the Pixies' first, features the band playing their instruments on a stage, with the camera alternating to focus on each band member.
 Filmed in black-and-white, "searchlights" cross the stage and several camera effects are used, such as slow-motion.
 The camera switches to color for a few seconds several times during the video, before reverting to black-and-white.
 Halfway through the video, fog appears on-stage, covering the band.
 The members of the string section are not seen in the video.

 The song would later be re-recorded by Black Francis and released on his 2004 album Frank Black Francis.